 All former service members and Veterans are eligible for one year of free mental health care services, regardless of discharge status.
 Even if you are not eligible to receive other VA health care, you may still be able to get certain health care services, like care related to military sexual trauma (MST) (that is, experiences of sexual assault or sexual harassment during military service).

-If you do not have VA health care benefits but you've served in a combat zone, get counseling, alcohol and drug assessment, and other support at one of our 300 community Vet Centers.
+If you do not have VA health care benefits but you've served in a combat zone, you can get counseling, alcohol and drug assessment, and other support at one of our 300 community Vet Centers.
 MST-related care is also available at Vet Centers, and you don't have to have combat service.
 Contact a Vet Center and ask to speak with someone about getting help for depression.

 If you already have a VA health care provider, talk with them about your symptoms and treatment preferences.
 They can also help you make an appointment with a VA mental health clinician.
-You can receive care for depression at a VA medical centers, community-based outpatient clinics, or Vet Centers.
+You can receive care for depression at VA medical centers, community-based outpatient clinics, or Vet Centers.
 You may also receive depression care through telehealth, where you connect with a VA mental health clinician through a computer or mobile device.
 To set up telephone or video appointments, you can send your health care team a secure message on My HealtheVet by visiting www.myhealth.va.gov.

 If you don't already use VA health care, you may want to use the following online tools: